aniello-divaio/kunitz_hmm_proj/README.md

-# In Silico Modeling of the Kunitz-Type Domain Using Profile Hidden Markov Models
+# In-Silico Modeling of the Kunitz-Type Domain Using Profile HMM
 This repository presents a full workflow for building and evaluating a profile Hidden Markov Model (HMM) to identify the Kunitz protease inhibitor domain (PF00014) using structural and sequence data.
 The workflow integrates structural alignment, sequence filtering, model training, dataset construction, and performance evaluation.

 ---